tclahr/uac-docs/docs/parsing_uac_output.md

-# Super Timeline creation
+# Parsing UAC output

 ## Using Plaso

-Plaso is a python-based backend engine that powers log2timeline.
+Plaso is a Python-based backend engine that powers log2timeline.
 Log2timeline is a tool designed to extract timestamps and forensic artifacts from a computer system to facilitate analysis.
 It creates what we refer to as a "Super Timeline".
 If you haven't watched it already, there is a great YouTube video by Richard Davis of 13cubed that I suggest you start with.

 For more information about Plaso please refer to the [official documentation page](https://plaso.readthedocs.io).